jc1122/portfolio_management/memory-bank/progress.md

 # Progress Log

 ## Current Status
-- Core documentation is in place and the Stooq data preparation pipeline (index + tradeable matching + export) is operational with cached metadata, multicore performance, richer diagnostics for price coverage/currency alignment, and zero-volume severity tagging to highlight suspect histories.
+- Core documentation is in place and the Stooq data preparation pipeline (index + tradeable matching + export) is operational with cached metadata, multicore performance, richer diagnostics for price coverage/currency alignment, zero-volume severity tagging, and a default pandas-backed validator for price diagnostics (legacy CSV path retained only as a temporary fallback).

 ## Completed
 - Initialized Memory Bank structure and populated it with the detailed investment methodology and implementation plan extracted from previous discussions.